forwinder15/learndiesels/content/posts/2020-01-03--the-hardest-ase-test/index.md

 ## 3. Get a goodnight of rest and eat a good breakfast

 Sounds classic but sometimes we forget the little stuff.
-Sleep and not being hungry are going to allow your brian to function at its highest level.
+Sleep and not being hungry are going to allow your brain to function at its highest level.

 ## 4. Pee before you go in there